 In reality, a hot fire creates massive updrafts that throw embers high into the sky.
 On a recent hike at least a quarter mile from one of the backburns, we found the forest littered with charred bits of bark that had been wafted on the wind, but fortunately did not “spot” across the line.
 In extreme cases, a hot fire on a bad day can spot as much as a mile across the line.

-This is why wildfires commonly leave a burn pattern that is a patchwork of burned and unburned areas.
+This is why wildfires commonly leave a burn pattern that is a “mosaic,” a patchwork of burned and unburned areas.
 Sometimes, within the boundary of the fire, the vast majority of the area is burned only in the understory and large sections of many acres are not burned at all.